bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-04-testing.md

 | 80-84  | 2,0   | B    | 50-54  | 4,0   | D    |
 | 75-79  | 2,3   | B    | 0-49   | 5,0   | F    |
 | 70-74  | 2,7   | C    |        |       |      |

+What are the equivalence classes for *a program that loops until a "-1"  is entered, asking for the number of points on this scale; prints the appropriate letter grade (A-F), and then prints the average number of points when "-1" has been entered*?

+6. Develop one test case for each equivalence class.

+7. Test your test cases with [GradingScale.class](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/gradingScale.js) (This is an uglified JavaScript file - don't try to make sense of it, for the sake of the exercise).
+Do this by running `???`.
+Report on the results.
+Did you find any errors?

+### White Box Tests / Path Coverage

+8. Examine the code for [TaxTime.java](https://github.com/htw-imi-info3/lab-04-testing/blob/master/a_black_and_white_box_tests/TaxTime.java).
+Draw a code graph of the main class!
+How many independent paths are there?
+What are the conditions that cause each of the paths to be taken?
+Draw up a table giving you an overview of the conditions.
+Give test cases that exercise each path.
+Are there any errors in the program (besides the size of the tax bite)?

+### Reflection

+9. Consider the last two examples, especially TaxTime.
+What makes this programs hard to test?
+How would you refactor TaxTime to make it testable automatically with JUnit?

+### Grading Scale (Points = Procent)

 ## B. Test Driven Development